JanneMattila/www/docs/_posts/2023/11/2023-11-20-how-virtual-network-service-endpoints-work.markdown

 {% include imageEmbed.html width="90%" height="90%" link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/service-endpoint-storage.png" %}

 Above setting changes the routing behavior in the network.
-Best way to see the _effective routes_ is to go to:
+The best way to see the _effective routes_ is to go to:

 **Virtual Machine > Networking > Network interface > Effective routes**

-> Virtual machine has to be running in order to see the effective routes.
+> Virtual machine must be running in order to see the effective routes.
-> And unfortunately no, you cannot test this with just network interface.
+> And unfortunately, no, you cannot test this with just a network interface.

 Here are the effective routes from our test setup:

 {% include imageEmbed.html link="/assets/posts/2023/11/20/how-virtual-network-service-endpoints-work/effective-routes.png" %}

 There are two `VirtualNetworkServiceEndpoint` routes with _many many many_ address prefixes.
-Yes, it would be nice to have some additional metadata in the view to make it easier to understand which service endpoint is responsible for which route.
+Yes, it would be nice to have some additional metadata in the view to making it easier to understand which service endpoint is responsible for which route.
 You can pick any of the IP addresses and validate that it's indeed from Storage account IP address range: